-3. Definition of resource management and structure of the resource management expenditure accounts

-The environmental activity of resource management is defined in chapter IV of the SEEA CF. The definition is built on early work on the concepts to be applied to the measurement of environmental activity first presented in SERIEE European System for the Collection of Economic Information on the Environment 1994 Version, 2nd ed.
+2. Definition of resource management and structure of the resource management expenditure accounts measurement of environmental activity first presented in SERIEE European System for the Collection of Economic Information on the Environment 1994 Version, 2nd ed.
 (European Commission and Eurostat, 2002b).
 Although defined some time ago, there has not been a significant amount of work on the measurement of resource management activity, especially in comparison with the other main environmental activity of environmental protection.
 Interest in resource management has been growing strongly in recent years, including in relation to renewable energy, climate change and recycling activities.